Call our licensed insurance agents (TTY 711)

 When Can I Enroll in a C-SNP?

-If you meet the eligibility requirements for a C-SNP, you can enroll at any time.
+If you are newly diagnosed or have a worsening condition that makes you eligible for a C-SNP, you don’t have to wait for specific Medicare enrollment periods to join a plan.
 This is known as a Special Enrollment Period.
-If you are newly diagnosed or have a worsening condition that makes you eligible for a C-SNP, you don’t have to wait for specific Medicare enrollment periods to join a plan.

 If you prefer, you can also enroll for a C-SNP during these timeframes: